-I’ve noted that this blue outfit he’s got on, with the way the jacket-thing’s shaped, still kinda looks like he’s wearing a skirt.
+I’ve noticed this blue outfit he’s got on, with the way the jacket-thing’s shaped, still kinda looks like he’s wearing a skirt.
 A mini-skirt this time.
 Too bad I’m too busy being pissed at him and preparing to get my ass kicked again to make fun of it.

 He has a brief exchange with the kid, who’s trying to warn me about something, but I’m not really listening.
 I’m watching his hands as he gets ready to fight me.
 But as he finishes with, “No matter how stupid he is, he’ll understand how weak he is when I beat him at his own game,” I can’t help paying attention to his words.

 I’m angry as all hell, but I think being about to fight helps me control it better (because I know I’m about to let it all out?)
 “Interesting,” is all I say through my clenched teeth, then slam my fists together and hurl myself at him with a growl.